-3.30 The cost of building interconnection capacity varies significantly between different projects - key drivers are convertor technology, cable length and capacity of cable.
+- 3.33 The cost of building interconnection capacity varies significantly between different projects key drivers are convertor technology, cable length and capacity of cable.
 Estimating costs for generic interconnectors between European markets and GB is therefore challenging.
 An exercise of a similar nature has been undertaken by various industry bodies to allow the generation of 'Standard Costs'.
 These are generic values that can be applied to estimate the cost of generic projects.
-A report by ACER11 provides sufficient granularity to differentiate between standard costs of connection to different markets.
-There are three elements to the capital costs; subsea cable, onshore connection costs and wider reinforcement costs.
-We will continue to review and investigate alternative robust sources for generic interconnector cost estimates.
+In previous NOA IC analyses a report by ACER11 has been used to provide estimates of subsea cable, onshore connection and wider reinforcement costs to different markets.
+Stakeholders have informed us that they believe these costs are now too old to be considered robust, as developments in interconnector technology have had a material impact on prices since the publication of the report.
+We will now gather a new set of cost assumptions based on more recent data in the public domain. - 3.34 Subsea cable costs will be identified by estimating the furthest and shortest realistic subsea cable length and taking the average distance for each market to GB zone permutation.

-3.31 Subsea cable costs will be identified by estimating the furthest and shortest realistic subsea cable length and taking the average distance for each market to GB zone permutation.
-Suitable substations have been identified using the ENTESO-E Transmission System Map.
+Suitable substations have been identified using the ENTSO-E Transmission System Map.
 The length of the cable will vary with the GB zone it is connecting to and the measurements will be taken between these to the nearest 5km and are shown in the following table.